meltoner/agrofelis/components/connectivity/readme.md

 ### Archived data

-The following image screenshots the data log files archived by the Unificator server along with their size.
+The following screenshot shows the data log files archived by the Unificator server along with their size.

 ![Archived Log DataImage](_figures/computing-13-archiveLogDataImage.png)